alec-tschantz/alec-tschantz.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the Sackler Centre for Consciousness Science, supervised by [Anil Seth](https://www.anilseth.com/) and [Christopher Buckley](https://christopherlbuckley.com/).
-I'm explore the overlap between theoretical neuroscience and machine learning.
+I explore the overlap between theoretical neuroscience and machine learning.

 ## Recent News

+¯\_(ツ)_/¯